rich menga books search contact

 Ames in Dayville CT, February 2009

-A popular department store years ago at the stomping grounds was a chain called Ames.
+A popular New England department store years ago was a chain called Ames.
 And would you believe, I kid you not, that there's a fan club for this defunct chain?
 It's true.

-Well, here's another tale of woe from where I grew up.
+Well, here's another tale of woe from that area.
 The Ames in Dayville, which was one of the first in the state, is still there.
 Abandoned.
 Closed up six years ago and was left untouched otherwise.

 I found some photos taken in February 2009 of the place.
 The entire set is here, but here are the.. um.. highlights.